What If You Chose Investing 1000 Dollars in 2025?

 NVIDIA (NVDA)

-NVIDIA is a key driver of the artificial intelligence revolution through its advanced processing chips.
+NVIDIA is a core driver of the artificial intelligence revolution, thanks to its advanced processing chips used in data centers and AI infrastructure.
 The stock opened 2025 at $138.31 and closed at $186.50.

 This strong growth lifted investing 1000 dollars to around $1,349, with a return of approximately +34.9%.